simmeon/blog/content/posts/conditionedFrequencyResponses/conditionedFrequencyResponses.md

 which we would call the cross-correlation function.
 This can be interpreted as telling us about whether a future value of \\( y(t) \\) can be predicted from the current value of \\( x(t) \\).

-While it may not seem like it yet, these correlation functions form the basis for the method we will use to derive our transfer functions.
+While it may not seem like it yet, these correlation functions form the basis for the method we will use to derive our frequency responses.
 But we need to derive one more function before we get there.

 ### Spectral Density Functions